 Yemen is in a state of struggle due to an ongoing civil war between supporters of Yemen’s government and the Houthi ethnic group.
 This war has led to airstrikes being administered against the Houthi, resulting in devastating consequences.
 As of 2020, the war had directly inflicted death upon 3,000 children, whilst indirect causes such as a strain on food supplies, medical facilities, and infrastructure have resulted in additional fatalities.

 The impact on children doesn’t stop there; in order to aid Yemen in war, children between the ages of 13 and 17 years old are being recruited into the armed forces, and children as young as ten are being accepted.
-In fact, in less than a month during 2015, 140 children were recruited into armed groups.

 Not only are children forced into militant situations, but women and children alike are more vulnerable to human trafficking and smuggling due to the war.
 The poorest women are forced into prostitution to make ends meet, whilst children are often sold as sex slaves abroad.